simao-ferreira/dotfiles/documentation/BLUETOOTH.md

 To set it up as service `systemctl enable logid.service` or run `logid`.

 To change file destination running `logid -c <destination>`.

+## Tips

+For this configuration to work at start is also necessary to have bluetooth service initiated.

+See [Bluetooth](WIP/ARCH-FOR-N00BS.md#Bluetooth) for setting bluetooth

+Sometimes it is also necessary to drag the mouse or click a button for it to notice the connection.